 - Explore the region’s medieval tower houses; hilltop Vathia (35km) has some of the best examples of these fortified structures

-- Walk to the tip of the windswept Tigani Peninsula where you’ll find the ruins of a Frankish fortress
+- Walk to the salt pans and ruined Frankish fortress at the tip of the windswept Tigani Peninsula

-- Drive to the southern tip of mainland Greece, Cape Tenaro (40km); walk to the lighthouse past the ruins of Poseidon’s Temple and look out for the cave rumoured to be the entrance to Hades…
+- Drive to the southern tip of mainland Greece, Cape Tenaro (40km); a path leads past the ruins of Poseidon’s Temple and hidden fragments of mosaic to the lighthouse

-Children over 12 are welcome, though it’s more of a couples' retreat than a place for a family holiday.
-Having said that, it's ideal for teenagers who are happy to relax, read a book and explore the region, and a great opportunity to experience authentic Greek culture and cuisine.
+All ages are welcome, though it’s more of a couples' retreat than a place for a family holiday.
+Having said that, it's ideal for older kids who are happy to relax, read a book, splash in the pool, and explore the region, and a great opportunity to experience authentic Greek culture and cuisine.

 Teens (over 12)

 Family friendly accommodation:

 The best options for families are the Villa, Premium Suites or Superior Suites, which offer 2 separate bedrooms (one kingsize, one twin) and plenty of living space.

 The hotel is just above the village of Limeni and below Areopoli, on the Mani peninsula of Greece's southern Peloponnese.
 It's 3.5 hours' drive from Athens or 1.5 hours from Kalamata.